 Head on over to the Whistle Punks website.
 You’ll be asked to choose your venue and package.
 You can either pay for individual tickets and share your lane with other smaller groups.

-You can also upgrade your lane package to a ‘Big Shot’ lane, which includes a trophy for the tournament winner and two snacks or drinks each, or a ‘High Flyer’ lane, which includes everything in the ‘Big Shot’ package as well as a box of Whistle Punks swag.
+You can also upgrade your lane package to a ‘Big Shot’ lane, which includes a t-shirt for the tournament winner and two drinks each, or a ‘Bells & Whistles’ lane, which includes everything in the ‘Big Shot’ package as well as pizza and tortilla chips for the group.

-Can I just turn up and pay on the door?
+Can I just turn up and pay at the door?

-Yes but it’s not recommended.
-Given the limited numbers per lane and that this is likely going to be a popular activity once it really takes off, it’s best to book in advance online to avoid disappointment.
+Yes, but it’s not recommended.
+Given the limited numbers per lane and that this is now a popular activity in Bristol, it’s best to book in advance online to avoid disappointment.

 Are spectators allowed?